Hemothorax Treatment & Management

 Approximately 20% of patients who initially have tube thoracostomy for drainage of hemothorax will have some amount of residual clot in the thoracic cavity.
 Some controversy exists regarding the management of retained clot after tube thoracostomy.
 Opinions range from conservative watchfulness to additional chest tube placement to surgical evacuation.
 Current opinion seems to favor some form of clot evacuation.

 The decision to perform early evacuation of retained hemothorax with VATS technology is likely to greatly diminish the number of patients who develop the sequelae of empyema and fibrothorax.
-Although it adds an operative procedure to the patient's management, this approach provides definitive treatment, while avoiding the morbidity of a formal thoracotomy, and decreases total hospital stay when compared to more conservative management methods.
+Although it adds an operative procedure to the patient's management, this approach provides definitive treatment while avoiding the morbidity of a formal thoracotomy, and it shortens the total hospital stay when compared with more conservative management methods.

-Patients undergoing surgical intervention for retained hemothorax in either an acute or late setting are monitored as any patient after VATS or thoracotomy.
-Generally, the chest tube is removed when drainage is 25-50 mL in 24 hours.
-A chest radiograph is obtained after removal.
+Patients undergoing surgical intervention for retained hemothorax in either an acute or late setting are monitored in the same fashion as any patient who has undergone VATS or thoracotomy.
+Generally, the chest tube is removed when drainage is less than 100-150 mL in 24 hours.
+A chest radiograph is often obtained after removal.
 Additional chest x-rays films are obtained as previously noted.
 Care of the thoracic incision(s) is the same as for any thoracic surgical case.

 Intrapleural Fibrinolysis

-In a study of intrapleural fibrinolytic treatment of traumatic clotted hemothorax, daily instillations of fibrinolytic agents into the intrapleural the space for 2-15 days results in an overall success rate of 92%.[37]
-Nevertheless, the use of intrapleural instillation of fibrinolytic agents for the evacuation of hemothorax is unlikely to become routine due to the length of in-hospital time required for complete treatment and the risk of untoward effects.
+In a study of intrapleural fibrinolytic treatment of traumatic clotted hemothorax, daily instillations of fibrinolytic agents into the intrapleural the space for 2-15 days resulted in an overall success rate of 92%.
+[45] Nevertheless, the use of intrapleural instillation of fibrinolytic agents for the evacuation of hemothorax is not likely to become routine, because of the length of in-hospital time required for complete treatment and the risk of untoward effects.

 Complications